TheKidCoder/Gauze/README.md

 ## Usage

 Create a class that your controller can find.
-Define filters using the Gauze DSL.
+Define filters & sorters using the Gauze DSL.

 The filter method accepts 4 arguments.